ADALabUCSD/SLAB/README.md

  3. `/data/SimpleMatrixOps (Disk Data)` - This directory generates dense synthetic datasets to use for experiments.
 The make file takes an option which can be used to stiplate the approximate size of data generated.
 Note that sizes are calculated somewhat unrealisitically assuming that each double uses exactly 8 bytes.
 The size of files generated is also larger on disk, so generating a matrix with an approximate size of 16GB will result in a matrix on disk which is about 30GB.
  4. `/data/SimpleMatrixOps (Sparse Data)` - This directory generates sparse synthetic data in `i,j,v` format.
 The make file for this directory takes two options which can set the *logical* size of matrices generated (e.g. 100GB if fully materialized with zeros on disk) and the fraction of values which are nonzero.
 Again, run the make file with the `-h` flag to see the appropriate syntax.

-### (4) Run Tests
+### (5) Run Tests

 Running tests is very straightforward!
 Just `cd` to the appropriate directory and run `make.py`.
 Each system will do its thing and log runtimes to the test directory's `/output` subfolder.
 It should be clear from filenames which log corresponds to each test.
 As before each `make.py` script takes command line arguments which can be used to adjust the parameters of each test.
 Use `python make.py -h` to see the specific options supported by each script.
+The following points detail the meaning of common command line arguments.
+This is not an exhaustive list.
+Be sure to consult the help output for each test:

+1. `systems` - A space delimited list of systems to compare.
+In the distributed setting may be any of `"MADLIB SYSTEMML MLLIB R"`.
+In the single node setting may be any of `"MADLIB SYSTEMML MLLIB R TF NUMPY"`.
+2. `operators` - For `SimpleMatrixOps` tests a space delimited list of operators to evaluate.
+May be any of `TRANS MVM NORM TSM GMM ADD`.
+4. `test-type` - Which type of test to run.
+Several directories can run multiple tests.
+Consult the output of `python make.py -h` for the options available for each directory.
+3. `algorithms` - For `MLAlgorithms` tests a space delimited list of algorithms to run.
+For LA based tests may be any of `robust gnmf reg logit`.
+For native implementation tests may be any of `reg logit pca`.
+4. `nodes` - For distributed tests the number of nodes on which the test is being run.
+E.g. if you're running the test on a two node cluster this would be 2.

+## Examples:

+The following example details how to build data and run tests to compare system performance for dense primitive matrix operators and dense LA based ML algorithms on matrices which will be approximately 8 and 32 GB on disk as CSV files.

+    cd "${BENCHMARK_PROJECT_ROOT}/data/SimpleMatrixOps (Disk Data)/src"
+    python make.py --msize "4 16"

+    cd "${BENCHMARK_PROJECT_ROOT}/tests/SimpleMatrixOps (Distributed Disk)/src"
+    # Note that --msize must agree with the sizes used above
+    unbuffer python make.py --nodes 8 --msize "4 16" --systems "MLLIB R" --operators "NORM GMM" --test-type scale_mat 2>&1 | tee make8.out
+    cd ../output
+    tail -vn +1 *.txt

+    cd "${BENCHMARK_PROJECT_ROOT}/tests/MLAlgorithms (Distributed Dense LA)/src"
+    unbuffer python make.py --nodes 8 --msize "4 16" --systems "MLLIB R" --algorithms "logit gnmf" --test-type scale 2>&1 | tee make8.out
+    cd ../output
+    tail -vn +1 *.txt

 ## Details